IvanMcCauley/Project_Path-Planner-Simulation/README.md

 ---

+## ⚠️ Limitations

+While this simulator demonstrates key AV path planning logic, some simplifications were made:

+- **Grid-based world:** Real vehicles operate in continuous, noisy environments - not discrete cells.
+- **Perfect localization:** The agent always knows its position exactly (no drift or noise modeled).
+- **Simplified LIDAR model:** Sensor visibility is range-based and omnidirectional - no real beam physics.
+- **No moving obstacles:** Dynamic agents (e.g. pedestrians, cars) aren’t yet simulated.
+- **A\* only:** The current planner doesn’t support non-holonomic constraints, curves, or time-based trajectories.

+These choices were intentional to focus on core decision logic - future versions could integrate SLAM, real-world sensor input, or more advanced planners (e.g. RRT*, MPC).

+---

 ## 📄 License

 This project is licensed under the MIT License.
 See [`LICENSE`](LICENSE) for details.

 ---
+---
+## 🙏 Acknowledgements

+Inspired by real-world AV challenges and algorithmic planning theory.
+Built independently as part of my robotics portfolio.
+Open to contributions, forks, and collaboration!

+--

 **Created by Ivan McCauley**
 [LinkedIn](https://www.linkedin.com/in/ivan-mccauley-82b17a177) | [GitHub](https://github.com/IvanMcCauley)